GordonBeeming/poc-docker-secure-network/docs/integration-with-copilot-here-options.md

 ## Updated Recommendation

+With 7 options now available, the choice depends on your priorities:

+### If NET_ADMIN is acceptable (Options 1-5)

-Given the "always running, config-driven rules" requirement, **Option 3 (Built into Base Image)** is the clear choice:
+**Option 3 (Built into Base Image)** remains the best choice for single-container simplicity:

 | Consideration | Impact |
 |---------------|--------|